 Get basic tools for your micro quad and gear for going to the field

-At this point, for $60 you would have a micro quadcopter and plenty of batteries and extra props to push it to its limits.
-If you also picked up some quality of life improvements for the field, you are probably sitting around $100 total invested.
+At this point, for around $50 you can have a micro quadcopter and plenty of batteries to push it to its limits.
+If you also picked up some quality of life improvements for the field, you are probably sitting around $75 total invested.
 This should provide a ton of training hours and fun!
 If you are having a blast after spending days / weeks crashing and learning, then you are probably ready to move to the next step.
 If you just aren’t feeling it, then hey, you are less than $100 in the hole.

 Get a radio transmitter and a simulator